Encoding a qubit with Majorana modes in superconducting circuits

-(ii)~{\it Flux-qubit array}.
-Figure~\ref{fig1}(b) shows an array of flux qubits.
+{\it (2)~Flux-qubit array.} Figure~1(b) shows an array of flux qubits.
 Here the small junction in the ordinary flux qubit is replaced by a symmetric dc SQUID to increase the tunability of the qubit.
 Also, a coupler consisting of three Josephson junctions is used to produce a controllable interqubit coupling between nearest-neighbor flux qubits.
 We assume that the parameters are the same for all qubits and also for all couplers.
-Moreover, the plasma frequency $\nu_p$ of the coupler is much higher than the related qubit energy, so as to have the coupler in the ground state~\cite{Grajcar}.
+Moreover, the plasma frequency of the coupler is much higher than the related qubit energy, so as to keep the coupler in the ground state~\cite{Grajcar}.
 When the leading terms are included, the Hamiltonian of the flux-qubit array can be written as

-Here $\varepsilon=I_p\Phi_0(\frac{1}{2}-f)$, with $I_p$ being the persistent current of the flux qubit and $f=\Phi_q/\Phi_0+f_s/2$, where $f_s=\Phi_s/\Phi_0$.
-The eigenstates of the Pauli operator $\sigma_n^z$ are the clockwise and anti-clockwise persistent-current states of the $n$th qubit.
-The symmetric SQUID provides an effective Josephson junction with coupling energy $\alpha E_J$, where $\alpha=|\cos(\pi f_s)|$.
-The exact expression of $\mu$ in Eq.~(\ref{H-2}) cannot be given, but it depends on $\alpha$; numerical results~\cite{micromaser} and approximate analytical calculations~\cite{Greenberg} showed that $\mu=0$ when $\alpha=1$.
+Here $\nu=I_p\Phi_0(\frac{1}{2}-f)$, with $I_p$ being the persistent current of the flux qubit and $f=\Phi_q/\Phi_0+f_s/2$, where $f_s=\Phi_s/\Phi_0$, {with $\Phi_s$ being the magnetic flux applied in the SQUID loop [see Figure~1(d)].} The eigenstates of the Pauli operator $\sigma_n^z$ are the clockwise and anti-clockwise persistent-current states of the $n$th qubit.
+The symmetric SQUID provides an effective Josephson junction with coupling energy $\alpha E_J$, where $\alpha=\cos(\pi f_s)$.
+The exact expression of $\mu$ in equation~(\ref{H-2}) cannot be obtained, but it depends on $\alpha$; numerical results~\cite{micromaser} and approximate analytical calculations~\cite{Greenberg} showed that $\mu=0$ when $\alpha=1$.
 The interqubit coupling strength reads~\cite{Grajcar}